Expelled!

 Expelled! is a 2025 visual novel developed and published by Inkle.
 It was released on March 12, 2025, for Nintendo Switch, iOS, and Windows.

 Gameplay

-The gameplay of Expelled! has been compared to Inkle’s previous game Overboard!.
+The gameplay of Expelled! has been compared to Inkle's previous game Overboard!.
 The player must avoid Verity being expelled from school.

 Plot

 Verity Amersham, a student at a boarding school in 1922, is being framed for attempted murder.

 Reception

 Expelled! received "generally favorable" reviews, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 92% of critics.